YuraAAA/android-develop-utils/readme.md

 ### Notification cache

-We have two ways about notifications cache changes:
+There are 2 ways about notifications cache changes:

 With listener:
 ```